mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-procedures.md

 languages: ['Python']
 platforms: ['Mac', 'Windows']
 categories: ['Fundamentals']
 origin:
 order: 2
 keywords: ['script', 'Rhino', 'python']
 layout: toc-guide-page
 ---

 ## Overview

 In Python a function is a named block of code that can perform a reusable action.
-This allows Python code to be broken down into functional, resuable blocks of code.
+This allows Python code to be broken down into functional, reusable blocks of code.

-There are many module available for Python.
+There are many modules available for Python.
 These modules contain a great number of pre-defined procedures that can be very useful.
 There are libraries that help with Date, Time, Math, etc.

 ## Import Modules